 Easy step by step guide to making infused oil from herbs

-- Put herb of your choice into a dry glass jar that has a tight-fitting lid.
+- Put the herb of your choice into a dry glass jar that has a tight-fitting lid.

-- Allow the herbs to macerate (become softened by soaking in a liquid) in a warm, sunny window
+- Allow the herbs to macerate (become softened by soaking in a liquid) in a warm, sunny window.

-- Tilt the jar daily to mix herb with oil
+- Tilt the jar daily to mix the herb and oil.

-- After 4 to 6 weeks, strain oil, you can leave it up to 8 weeks if you wish.
+- After 4 to 6 weeks, strain the herb from the oil.
+You can leave it up to 8 weeks if you wish.

 - Add vitamin E, and gently shake to mix.